 Every foreign company has to ensure that the name of the company, the country of incorporation, the fact of limited liability of members is exhibited in the specified places or documents as required under Section 382.

-Section 381 requires a Foreign Company to maintain books of Account and file a copy of balance sheet and profit and loss account in prescribed form with ROC every calendar year.
-These accounts should be accompanied by list of place of business established by the foreign company in India.
+Section 381 requires a Foreign Company to maintain books of Account and file a copy of the balance sheet and profit and loss account in the prescribed form with ROC every calendar year.
+These accounts should be accompanied by a list of place of business established by the foreign company in India.